 One of the most important clauses in your terms is the one that excludes and limits liabilities if you breach your obligations under the contract formed by the website terms.

 With the exception of certain legislative mandates that you can’t exclude, you can often limit your liability to the cost of replacement of the goods or services that you provide a user.

 If you don’t limit your liability in this way, your liability will be unlimited and any dispute could make your company insolvent.

 Another important consideration is clearly defining the jurisdiction for any dispute between you and your users to the most convenient Courts.

 This is a significant disincentive for a customer in another country to start legal action against you since they would need to litigate in a foreign jurisdiction.

->

-> Without such a clause, there is no reason that a user cannot sue you under the laws of the United States, obtain a judgment in their favour and then enforce the judgment against you in Australia.
+Without such a clause, there is no reason that a user cannot sue you under the laws of the United States, obtain a judgment in their favour and then enforce the judgement against you in Australia.

->

-> Every business model is based on relationships between transacting parties who have certain rights and obligations.
+Every business model is based on relationships between transacting parties who have certain rights and obligations.